 Possible side effects include increased risk of breast cancer, blood clots, stroke, heart disease, and uterine cancer (especially with estrogen-only therapy in women with a uterus).
 Side effects vary depending on hormone type, dose, delivery method, and individual risk factors.
 Regular monitoring and lifestyle changes can help minimize risks.

-Yes, men experiencing symptoms related to low testosterone levels, such as fatigue, decreased libido, and muscle loss, may benefit from BHRT.
-Treatments typically involve testosterone replacement through creams, gels, or injections, customized to individual needs.
+Yes, men experiencing symptoms related to low testosterone levels — such as fatigue, decreased libido, and muscle loss — may benefit from BHRT.
+Treatments typically involve testosterone replacement through creams, gels, pellets, or injections, customized to individual needs.

-Many patients begin to notice symptom relief within a few weeks, but optimal results may take 6 to 8 weeks or longer, depending on the therapy type, dosage, and individual response.
+Many patients begin to notice symptom relief within a few weeks, but optimal results may take six to eight weeks or longer, depending on the therapy type, dosage, and individual response.

 Yes, incorporating healthy lifestyle changes such as balanced nutrition, regular exercise, stress management, and adequate sleep can enhance the effectiveness of hormone therapy and support overall health.

-Long-term use of combined hormone therapy has been associated with a slight increase in the risk of breast and ovarian cancers.
-However, the absolute risk remains low, and benefits may outweigh risks in many cases.
+Long-term use of combined estrogen-plus-progestin hormone therapy has been associated with a slight increase in the risk of breast cancer.
+The absolute risk remains low for most patients, and benefits may outweigh risks in many cases.
 Regular cancer screenings and medical supervision are important during treatment.

 Hormone therapies come in many forms, including pills, patches, creams, gels, injections, pellets, and vaginal inserts.
 BHRT offers a wider variety of delivery methods, including some compounded options tailored to patient preferences.